21 New Year’s Resolutions for Small Businesses to Make in 2021

 With a website, you’re reaching people even when you’re asleep — meaning, your business isn’t limited to a brick-and-mortar location.
 Your site will help you to build your brand and connect with audiences.

 Engaging with audiences on social media is essential to getting your business seen, building your brand, and developing a loyal following.
 Plus, plugging into social platforms gives you new ways to connect and promote your website.
+This year has likely had you pivoting to incorporate more significant ways of engaging with your audiences online.
+Keep perfecting that digital engagement.

 Not yet fluent in the social jargon of snaps, double-taps, tweets, and apps?
 We’ve got a few social tips and tricks for your hard-working small business, like advice on writing killer captions, curating content, monitoring competitors, harnessing hashtags, marketing with micro-influencers, and showcasing your brand’s voice.
 Plus, we’ll ease your mind about biting off more social than you can chew (hint: you don’t have to use all the platforms).

 To grow your business, you need to start implementing strategies to drive traffic to your site — SEO is one of the most effective ways to rank higher in search engines and increase visibility.
+Learning and implementing successful SEO strategies will help your business get found more easily online — and that’s essential for businesses navigating the increase in e-commerce.

 Taking these numbers into account, you can see that mobile optimization affects nearly every aspect of your business, from brand building to traffic generating, to customer service, to establishing relationships.
 Plus, Google will not be friendly in its rankings to sites that aren’t optimized for mobile, which harms your SEO, and therefore, your traffic-building efforts.
 You don’t want that.